Browser does not support script.

-We hope you enjoy your time here at Solent University and would like you to know that the counselling team offers a variety of support that may be of help if you are experiencing difficulties during your time at university.
+We hope you enjoy your time here at Solent University and would like you to know that the counselling team offers a variety of support, including Counselling, Hypnotherapy and Mental Health Advice, that may be of help if you are experiencing difficulties during your time at university.

-If you are interested in accessing our counselling or hypnotherapy services please read the information below before completing our online assessment form.
+If you are interested in accessing our counselling. menatl health or hypnotherapy services please read the information below before completing our online assessment form.

 Counselling gives you an opportunity to talk through anything that is worrying you.
 It provides a quiet, safe and confidential space for you to meet with a counsellor one-to-one who will listen to you and help you reflect on and explore whatever is causing you difficulty or distress.
 The counsellor will not judge you or tell you what to do.

 People explore many different things in counselling.
 If there is something you feel is preventing you from making the most of your time here at university and you would like someone to talk to, then you are very welcome to refer yourself for counselling via our online assessment form.

 We offer counselling in blocks of six sessions.
 The sessions last for 50 minutes and occur at the same time each week for six weeks, to fit with your availability.